 Figure 5.
-RAAN vs. INC for near-GEO objects for a given date.
+RAAN vs. INC for near-GEO objects.

 Figure 6 illustrates the daily motion for a set of objects having mean motions less than 1.1 revs/day and INCs less than 17°.
 These data are for a given date and time in 2003.
 Since most orbital debris will be associated with operational satellites, searches need to be made above or below the equator at the appropriate times to maximize the detection rate of the debris.
-While there may be a few very interesting objects outside this envelope, most debris will be found near or inside the envelope.
+While there may be a few very interesting objects outside of this envelope, most debris will be found near or inside it.
 As a result of the systematic orientation of the orbital planes, objects with a given INC will be above (or below) the Earth's equator at the same time.

-To date, the best way found to represent orbital debris magnitude variations as a function of phase angle is a Lambertian phase function, in which the maximum brightness is observed at the $0^{\circ}$ phase angle.
-To detect the smallest debris possible, it is best to observe the debris under nearly face-on (small phase angle) solar illumination.
+To date, the best way found to represent orbital debris magnitude variations as a function of phase angle is a Lambertian phase function, in which the maximum brightness is observed at the 0° phase angle.6 To detect the smallest debris possible, it is best to observe them under nearly face-on (small phase angle) solar illumination.
 This condition is most closely reached for objects near the anti-solar point.
-Since Earth's shadow projected into space has a finite angular diameter, on the order of $17^{\circ}$ at geosynchronous distances, it is impossible to meet the condition of exact face-on illumination (phase angle = $0^{\circ}$ ).
+Since Earth's shadow projected into space has a finite angular diameter, on the order of 17° at geosynchronous distances, it is impossible to meet the condition of exact face-on illumination (phase angle = 0°).

-From MODEST's location, orbital longitudes can be seen from $25^{\circ}W$ to $135^{\circ}W$ .
-Each night, MODEST observers determine a specific right ascension (RA) and a declination (DEC) that is the closest to the antisolar point as possible without being in the Earth's shadow.
+From MODEST's location, orbital longitudes from 25° W to 135° W can be seen.
+Each night, MODEST observers determine a specific right ascension (RA) and declination (DEC) that is the closest to the antisolar point as possible without being in the Earth's shadow.
 The telescope then stares at that location for the night.
-However, on nights near the equinoxes when Earth's shadow overlaps the region of interest, two fields are observed by switching locations halfway through the night, with the first half of the night leading the shadow of the Earth and the second half of the night trailing the shadow.
+However, on nights near the equinoxes when the shadow overlaps the region of interest, two fields are observed by switching locations halfway through the night, with the first half of the night leading the shadow of the Earth and the second half of the night trailing the shadow.
 All telescope-pointing locations are determined prior to the start of the run.
 The location of the moon also plays a role as to when observations can occur.
-As a general rule, observations take place $\pm 1$ week around the new moon.
+As a general rule, observations take place ± 1 week around the new moon.